 Note that $B'$ necessarily defines a $(k-2)$-dimensional submanifold in $B$.
 We will always assume that $M'$ intersects the binding $B$ transversely.
 We refer to $M'$, as well as to $(B',\pi')$, as a \defterm{nested open book} of $(B,\pi)$.

-\begin{remark} A nested open book can be compared to the images in a \emph{flip-book}: every page of the ambient open book contains a nested page, and these nested pages ``move" like the drawings in a flip-book when flipping through its pages. \end{remark} \begin{remark} Nested open books are a natural generalisation of \emph{spun knots} or more general \emph{spinnings}.
-A nice survey on topological spinnings is \cite{Friedman2005}.
-In contact topology, spinnings were used by Mori \cite{Mori2004} and Mart\'inez Torres \cite{Torres2011} to construct contact immersions and embeddings of contact manifolds into higher-dimensional standard spheres. \end{remark}

-Let $(\Sigma, \phi)$ be an abstract open book and $\Sigma' \subset \Sigma$ a properly embedded submanifold with boundary $\partial\Sigma' \subset \partial\Sigma$.
+Let $(\Sigma, \phi)$ be an abstract open book and $\Sigma' \subset \Sigma$ a properly embedded submanifold intersecting $\partial\Sigma$ exactly in its boundary $\partial\Sigma'$ with the intersection being transverse.
 We call $(\Sigma', \phi|_{\Sigma'})$ an \defterm{abstract nested open book} if $\Sigma'$ is invariant under the monodromy $\phi$.
 The equivalence of the two definitions follows analogously to the equivalence of abstract and non-abstract open books.
 If not indicated otherwise, we will assume the normal bundle of any nested open book used in the present paper to be trivial.